twilio-labs/paste/.changeset/yellow-eggs-provide.md

 ---
-'@twilio-paste/radio-group': patch
+'@twilio-paste/radio-group': minor
-'@twilio-paste/core': patch
+'@twilio-paste/core': minor
 ---

-[radio-group] Update design tokens and use svg for radio dot
+[radio-group] Add new customization element for the radio control circle and update design tokens